meteocima/wps-da.run/readme.md

 Binary for wrfda-runner.
 If needed, it can be rebuilt from https://github.com/meteocima/wrfda-runner.

-Prebuilt binaries should be downloaded from https://github.com/meteocima/wrfda-runner/releases/latest
+Prebuilt binaries could be downloaded from https://github.com/meteocima/wrfda-runner/releases/latest

 You can check the version currently used with `./wrfda-runner -v`.

 ### common-start.sh